MunibaP/Horiseon_challenge_1/README.md

 1. HTML: template HTML was given to refactor the codebase of a Marketing Agency website called Horiseon.
 2. CSS: template CSS was given to make necessary changes.
 3. Github: Gibhub was used to create a repository which includes the links to the projects, assets folder, and the README file.
-4. Giblab: Giblab was used to clone the project to out laptop.
+4. Giblab: Giblab was used to clone the project to our laptop.

 ## Installation
 To install the challenge #1 project, create a new repository on your GitHub account and clone it to your computer.